pawurb/hotpath/README.md

 In [this post](https://pawelurbanek.com/rust-optimize-performance), I explain the motivation behind the project and its inner workings.

+BTW if you're into Rust perf also check out a new [tokio-channels-console](https://github.com/pawurb/tokio-channels-console) crate.

 ## Features

 - **Zero-cost when disabled** — fully gated by a feature flag.